The tiniest of minis

 How are 1/144 dollhouses made?

 When you see something as teeny tiny as a 1/144 dollhouse, you might wonder just how one manages to work at such a scale.
-Well, one way would be to put their gnome assistants to work, of course.
-Alternatively, they would need to have a very steady hand, the most delicate of touches, an eye for the smallest of details, and quite a bit of patience.
-After all, just like any other giant trying to handle tiny things… they might accidentally crush a few things along the way.
+Basically, with a steady hand, the most delicate of touches, an eye for the smallest of details, and quite a bit of patience.
+After all, just like any other giant trying to handle tiny things… you might accidentally crush a few things along the way.
 Making a 1/144 dollhouse is therefore not a recommended project for a starting miniaturist.
 But it sure is a fun challenge for the more experienced dollhouse maker.
 Here are some of the materials that lend themselves well for 1/144 scale dollhouse making:

 Balsa wood